-U.S. Constitution California Constitution Senate Bill 1404

-Senate Bill 1115

-Pending Legislation: Assembly Concurrent Resolution 21 (Public postsecondary education: free speech policy); Assembly Constitutional Amendment 14 (Campus Free Speech Act) and Senate Bill 472 (Campus Free Expression Act)

-The Rancho Santiago Community College District is committed to assuring that all persons may exercise the constitutionality protected rights of Free Expression, including but not limited to speech, peaceful assembly, worship, use of bulletin boards, the distribution of printed materials or petitions, and the wearing of buttons, badges, and other insignia.
+The Rancho Santiago Community College District is committed to assuring that all persons may exercise their constitutionally protected rights of Free Expression, including, but not limited to, speech, peaceful assembly, worship, use of bulletin boards, the distribution of printed materials or petitions, and the wearing of buttons, badges, and other insignia.
 Free Expression is a fundamental American right and an essential element in the ideas of higher education.

 The District recognizes that students, employees, and members of the public are free to exercise their rights of Free Expression on its premises.
-The time, place, and manner of exercising the constitutionally protected rights of Free Expression is subject to the requirements and the restrictions of this regulation and Board Policy [5420], which are applied in a content- neutral, narrowly tailored manner, designed to serve a significant public interest.
+The time, place, and manner of exercising the constitutionally protected rights of Free Expression are subject to the requirements and the restrictions of this regulation and Board Policy 3900, which are applied in a content-neutral, narrowly tailored manner designed to serve a significant public interest.

 This policy is intended to ensure that Free Expression activities on District campuses are fostered while at the same time preventing unreasonable interference or conflict with the educational, research, outreach, and other functions of the District and its campuses.